XOnanoSmartfoam/Dev-Kit-Resources/README.md

 A user's guide for the XO-NANO microcontroller and its accompanying iOS app can be found in the XO-NANO Smartfoam Development Kit User Guide

 # XO-Nano Pressure
 There are several ways you can measure pressure with the XO-NANO Pressure sensors.
-See "Pressure Sensor Instructions.docx" for instructions for setting up an XO-NANO pressure sensor.
+See the Single Sensor Demonstration folder for "Pressure Sensor Instructions.docx" which walks through the set up of an XO-NANO pressure sensor.
 Below are tools (you only need to purchase one of the tools) that could be used to interface with the XO-NANO pressure sensor in the development kit.
+For the ESP32 Feather powered pressure map demo (Pressure Map Demo Folder), no purchase other than the demonstration itself is necessary.

 Arduino Uno